IBMStreams/streamsx.documentation/docs/4.1/java/java-op-dev-guide.markdown

 <div class="alert alert-danger" role="alert"><b>IMPORTANT: </b>Do not modify the generated operator model.
 Any changes made to the model will be overwritten when the toolkit is built.
 To modify the operator model, use annotations.</div>

-In both the CLI and the Streams Studio cases, the toolkit structure will now look approximately like this:
+In both the CLI and the Streams Studio cases, the standard toolkit structure will lookds approximately like this:

 ~~~~~~
 /+ <toolkit>